Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

-In \fig{conversion_a}, we show the ratio of the $W$ and top mass peaks, $\zeta_t/\zeta_W$ at parton level, hadron level, and with MPI (\Pythia model for UE) turned on, as well as for a variety of different PDFs.
+In \fig{conversion_a}, we show the ratio of the $W$ and top peaks, $\zeta_t/\zeta_W$ at parton level, hadron level, and with MPI (\Pythia model for UE) turned on, as well as for a variety of different PDFs.
 While perturbative corrections can be incorporated to further improve the conversion, \fig{conversion_a} shows that we have eliminated the dominant $p_T$ scaling from the problem by using the standard candle approach.
-We emphasize that the location of the top and $W$ peaks are themselves strongly dependent on the choice of the PDF set through the influence of PDFs on the jet $p_T$ distribution.
+We emphasize that the location of the top and $W$ peaks are themselves strongly dependent on the choice of the PDF set, which influences the jet $p_T$ distribution.
 Still, this dependence cancels in the ratio to a remarkable degree.
-We note that \Herwig confirms the cancellation of the $p_{T}$ dependence but differs by $3 \%$ from every other Monte Carlo in the perturbative constant dictating the scale of the y-axis.
-In \fig{conversion_b}, we show the size of the shift in the extracted value of the top quark mass due to hadronization, MPI, and variation of the PDF set.
-All are observed to be at the level $\sim 100$ MeV and almost all are consistent within errors with no shift.
+We note that \Herwig confirms the cancellation of the $p_{T}$ dependence but differs by $3 \%$ from every other Monte Carlo in the perturbative constant dictating the scale of the $y$-axis, specifically $C$ in \eq{Cfactor}. \adi{As elaborated in the \textit{Supplemental Material},} the difference is expected to originate from the absence of NLO top decays in \Pythiaxx and \Herwigxx \cite{Holguin:2024tkz} and is readily improvable \cite{Campbell:2012uf,Chen:2022wit,Chen:2023dsi,Jezo:2023rht}.
+In \fig{conversion_b}, we show the size of the shift in the extracted value of the top mass due to hadronization, MPI, and variation of the PDF set.
+All are observed to be $\lesssim 200$ MeV, and almost all are consistent within errors with no shift (see also \cite{Holguin:2024tkz}).
 This is very promising compared with shifts of the order of $\sim 1$ GeV due to MPI in the groomed jet mass \cite{Hoang:2017kmk}, and illustrates the robustness of our observable.
-We stress that the magnitude of these shifts should not be taken as a source of uncertainty due to non-perturbative effects since we expect that the leading non-perturbative corrections can be understood field theoretically \cite{Belitsky:2001ij,Korchemsky:1999kt,Korchemsky:1997sy,Schindler:2023cww}.
+We stress that the magnitude of these shifts should not be taken as a source of uncertainty due to nonperturbative effects since we expect that the leading nonperturbative corrections can be understood field theoretically \cite{Belitsky:2001ij,Korchemsky:1999kt,Korchemsky:1997sy,Schindler:2023cww}.
 It should instead be taken as a demonstration of insensitivity to physics at and below the shower cutoff, illustrating that the observable is not sensitive to physics below $\Gamma_t$ as desired.